ztrbusic/ztrbusic/README.md

 # Hi, I'm Zeljko 👋

-I’m an **information scientist (PhD) and educator**, now transitioning into **cybersecurity and Python-based automation**.
+I’m an **information scientist, educator** and **Python programmer**.
 My focus is on combining a structured scientific background with hands-on technical practice.
+I build tools that deal with file management and organization, metadata, and compliance.

 ## 🧠 Interests
 - Python scripting for **system, log, and file analysis**
-- **Cybersecurity frameworks** & detection logic
-- **Threat hunting** and adversary emulation
 - **Data integrity** & resilience in digital environments

-## 🛠 Currently Learning
-- TryHackMe labs (Cybersecurity 101 → Red Team pathways)
-- Python scripting for **automation and security tooling**
-- Git & GitHub workflows
+- **Organization** and **cleanup** of messy data

 ## 🚀 Current Work
-- Building small **Python automation projects** (file integrity, log parsing, scriptable tools)
-- Experimenting with **detection engineering concepts**
+- **Textool** - data identification and extraction from documents
+- **Datefile** - media organization, rename and sort

+## ➡️ Where do I go?
+- My goal is to create an ecosystem of software and knowledge that helps clients deal with repetitive and time-consuming tasks, focusing on reliable practical applications with strong theoretical background.